Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 With this setup, we can inject a `StringBuilder` into our visitor and use that as the output buffer.
 While the visitor takes care of navigating the tree, we need to make sure we're emitting valid code on each expression type.

 Writing a full C# to F# transpiler would be too complicated and way outside the scope of this article.
-For the sake of simplicity let's limit our job to support expressions similar to the one we've seen in the initial example.
-To handle these, we will need to translate `Console.WriteLine` into correct usage of `printfn`.
+For the sake of simplicity let's only focus on supporting expressions similar to the one we've seen in the initial example.
+To handle those, we will just need to translate `Console.WriteLine(...)` into the correct usage of `printfn`.

 Here's how we can do it: